sahibgasimov/tf-ec2-reboot-scheduler/README.md

     ``````
 3. Configure your variables:

-    Create a terraform.tfvars or similar file and specify the required variables:
+   Specify the required variables in terraform.tfstate file:

     ```hcl
     region = "us-east-2"